KellanW/Server/Simplerockets/readme.md

-Files for the following [site](https://www.simplepckets.com) : www.simplerockets.com to access
+Files for the following site(s): www.simplerockets.com